rathel/python/roku_remote/README.md

-Just a really simple Roku I made using python-roku module on Linux.
+Just a really simple Roku remote I made using python-roku module on Linux.